Jim McMahon (politician): Votes at 16

-On being selected to present a Private Members Bill, McMahon moved the Representation of the People (Young People's Enfranchisement and Education) Bill 2017–19, which sought to extend the franchise across the United Kingdom to eligible voters aged 16 and 17.
-The Bill included measures to introduce citizenship and the constitution education in schools.
+On being selected to present a Private Member's Bill, McMahon moved the Representation of the People (Young People's Enfranchisement and Education) Bill 2017–19, which sought to extend the franchise across the United Kingdom to eligible voters aged 16 and 17.
+The bill included measures to introduce citizenship and the constitution education in schools.
+The bill received its Second Reading in November 2017, but did not progress any further.
+It led to the establishment of the cross-party All-Party Parliamentary Group on Votes at 16.

-The Bill was supported by MPs from all political parties represented in the House of Commons, with the exception of the DUP, with its supporters including then Labour Party Leader Jeremy Corbyn, then Labour Deputy Leader Tom Watson, Conservative Party MP Peter Bottomley, then Liberal Democrat Deputy Leader Jo Swinson, and Green Party MP Caroline Lucas.

-The Bill received its Second Reading in November 2017, but did not progress any further.
-It led to the establishment of the cross party All Party Parliamentary Group on Votes at 16.

 Personal life

 McMahon lives with Charlene Duerden in Failsworth.
 They have two children.

 Honours and distinctions

 In February 2014, McMahon was named "Council Leader of the Year" during the Councillor Achievement Awards hosted by the Local Government Information Unit.
 He was credited with leading improvements in Oldham Metropolitan Borough Council having redesignated it as a Co-operative Council.
 Also in 2014, University Centre Oldham conferred upon him Honorary Fellowship, as well as being elected a Fellow of the Royal Society of Arts (FRSA).

-McMahon was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for "services to the community in Oldham", and was invested by Charles, Prince of Wales, on 18 December 2015.
+McMahon was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for "services to the community in Oldham", and was invested by Prince Charles, on 18 December 2015.

 In November 2017, he was named as the Youth Voice Champion by the British Youth Council following his work on the Votes at 16 campaign.